mattykakes/QPlumbob/README.md

 Currently Matthew R. Miller has been the only one to contribute to this project.
 Please visit the qcvTouchUp Wiki page on github for more information.

 ## LICENSE:
-qcvTouchUp provides an image processing toolset for editing photographs, purposed and packaged for use in a desktop application user environment. qcvTouchUp is released under the GNU General Public License as published by the Free Software Foundation (version 3 of the License).
-The appropriate licensing files for this and supporting software can be found under the files LICENSE.txt, LICENSE.Qt.txt, and LICENSE.CV.txt.
+QPlumbub is released under the GNU General Public License as published by the Free Software Foundation (version 3 of the License).
+The appropriate licensing files for this and supporting software can be found in the LICENSE.txt file.